Giovanni-Pisto/Amazon-Web-scraper/README.md

 ## Running the tests

 You can choose two different ways to test the code.
 The first is to insert the links and the prices individually, the other way (faster and recommended) is to create two files called respectively ``` urls.txt``` and ``` prices.txt``` where they contain the links and prices.
+When an email is sent, the ulr with the price is automatically eliminated in order to avoid spam of the same email.

 ```
 def read_data():